Grilled vegetables with homegrown mint.

 - Firstly make sure you have a sharp enough knife to cut through the aubergine, courgette and peppers.

 - Slice the vegetables into thin pieces.
-This means when they are on the grill they take less time and it also means they will be crispier!
+This is so when they are on the grill they take less time, and they will be crispier!